TS Pretoria: Description

-As built, the ship had accommodation for 152 first class and 338 second class passengers.
-In 1949, she was converted to a troopship, with accommodation for 1,491 troops.
-In 1959, she was refitted to carry 106 first class and 2,000 pilgrim class passengers.
+As built, the ship had berths for 152 first class and 338 second class passengers.
+In 1949 she was converted to a troopship, with berths for 1,491 troops.
+In 1959 she was refitted to carry 106 first class and 2,000 pilgrim class passengers.

 History

 Pre-war

-Pretoria was built as yard number 536 by Blohm & Voss, Hamburg, Germany.
+Pretoria was built as yard number 506 by Blohm & Voss, Hamburg, Germany.
 She was launched on 16 July 1936.
 She was one of a pair of sister ships completed that year for Deutsche Ost-Afrika Linie, the other being TS Windhuk.
-The Code Letters DJSG were allocated.
+Her call sign was DJSG.

 Pretoria began her maiden voyage from Hamburg on 19 December 1936.
 Her destination was Lourenço Marques, Mozambique via Southampton, United Kingdom; Lisbon, Portugal; Casablanca, Morocco; Cape Town, South Africa.
 On 24 December, having departed from Southampton with 470 passengers and 300 crew on board, she ran aground on the East Lepe Bank in the Solent.
 Although five tugs attempted to free her, she remained aground.
 After 900 tons of water had been discharged overboard and 400 tons of fuel oil had been transferred to a tanker, she was freed with the aid of seven tugs on 26 December, losing her port anchor in the process.
 Pretoria returned to Southampton for inspection, resuming her voyage the next day.
 As a result of the delays incurred, the calls at Lisbon and Casablanca were omitted.
-Deutsche Ost-Afrika Linie operated her mainly between Hamburg, South-West Africa and South Africa.
+Deutsche Ost-Afrika Linie operated her mainly between Hamburg, South West Africa and South Africa.

 On 20 May 1937, Pretoria was involved in a collision with the British tanker Hekla during foggy weather in the North Sea (53°29′N 4°49′E).
 Hekla was badly damaged amidships and jettisoned some of her cargo.
 Pretoria stood by whilst tugs were sent from Bremen, Germany to Hekla's aid.